ISCS-ZJU/GMBE/README.md

  -f: Set which to disable computing the statistical informations of the graph.
 Recommended to set.
 ```
 ## Experimental workflow
-We provide the scripts to generate the experimental results of Figure 6, Figure 8-13 and Table 2 in the directory `scripts/`.
+We provide the scripts to generate the experimental results of Figure 6-13 and Table 2 in the directory `scripts/`.
 You can execute the scripts as following.
 ```
 # Running on a machine with a 96-core CPU and a GPU
 bash ./scripts/gen-fig-6.sh [GPU_TYPE]

+# Running on any machine
+bash ./scripts/gen-fig-7.sh

 # Running on a machine with a GPU
 bash ./scripts/gen-fig-8.sh [GPU_TYPE]